AlexeyPerov/Unity-Dependencies-Hunter/README.md

 The tool has two ways to use it.
 Each has a menu option and an editor window.

-## To list all unused assets in your project
+## To list all unused assets in your project..
-click on "Tools/Dependencies Hunter" option which will open the "AllProjectAssetsReferencesWindow" window.
+..click on "Tools/Dependencies Hunter" option which will open the "AllProjectAssetsReferencesWindow" window.

 ![plot](./Screenshots/project_analysis.png)

-## To list all references towards selected assets
+## To list all references towards selected assets..
-select the assets and use a context menu option "Find References in Project".
+..select the assets and use a context menu option "Find References in Project".
 It will open the "SelectedAssetsReferencesWindow" window with the results.

 ![plot](./Screenshots/context_menu.png) | ![plot](./Screenshots/context_menu_result.png)